 Spinach and Mozzarella Egg Bake (Video)

 This Low-Carb Spinach and Mozzarella Egg Bake has spinach, mozzarella, and green onion and just enough egg to hold it together!
-Use Breakfast Recipes to find more recipes like this one.
+And this simple egg bake is one of the most popular breakfast recipes on the blog; enjoy!

 Watch the video to see if you’d like to make Spinach and Mozzarella Egg Bake!